Is Yoga for Everyone? Yes...and No.

 Many of you know me as a violist/yoga/pilates teacher, which often leads people to think that I want everyone to do yoga (and pilates).
-In regards to yoga especially, this is not true, and here's why: Yoga is not a magical therapeutic movement modality, as many people seem to think it is, and many "traditional" poses, and teaching practices can be quite injurious.
-Yoga still has the power to be a transformative and amazing movement modality, but not all yoga practices and classes are equal, nor are they all beneficial for musicians (and normal people).
+In regards to yoga especially, this is not true, and here's why: Yoga is not a magical therapeutic movement modality, as many people seem to think it is, and many "traditional" poses, teaching practices, and the culture of male guru leaders can be quite injurious.
+Yoga still has the power to be a transformative and amazing movement modality, but not all yoga practices and classes are equal, nor are they all beneficial for most people, musicians included.
 Side note, the initial conception of yoga was multilayered, not just consisting of poses.
 There are other limbs of yoga that are fantastic and worth exploring, they just don't always come up in the context of a one hour class at a gym or studio.